 🔼 You can also do it by Selecting Insert (from the Toolbar) > then Choosing Module.

-Example 1: Using VBA Log Function to Return a Logarithm Value
+1. Using VBA LOG Function to Return a Logarithmic Value

 From the syntax, we know that the VBA LOG function requires only one argument in numeric form.
 In this example, we simply use the LOG function to return a logarithmic value of a given number (i.e., 1000).
 We provide the number in the function and take the resultant value in a message box.
 To achieve the logarithmic value in a message box execute the below sequences.